motine/sta/README.md

 // Draws the given text at (x,y), using the stroke color. void text(unsigned int x, unsigned int y, const char* text);

-// Set the background color.
+// Set the background color through RGB values from 0..255.
 It is used to clear the screen before each `draw()` call. void background(unsigned short r, unsigned short g, unsigned short b);
 ```